-Sunday School meets most Sundays from September through June in our Parish Hall.
-Classes begin again on September 15th, and are held on the 1st, 3rd & 4th Sundays.
-Class runs from 9:45 to 10:30 am at which time children and youth rejoin their families in church.
+Sunday School meets most Sundays from September through June.
 Our program offers the children a deep invitation to hear God’s word through stories from both the Old and New Testament.
 The children benefit from traditional Sunday school lessons as well as outreach and service opportunities.
 Lessons are age-appropriate and made applicable to their own lives while we bring them closer in relationship to Christ.
 Contact the Office or Ms. Evane Shanley for more information.

 Even as adults, we continue to grow and change in our relationship with God.
 At All Saints’, we believe it is important to offer a variety of ways for people to explore faith issues and learn more about Scripture, the Church, and how to deepen our relationship with Christ.

 Offerings vary from Scripture study, Book discussions, meditation, and Inquirer’s classes, depending on the liturgical season and parish schedule.

-Group activities are scheduled every 4-6 weeks and are generally geared to ages 9-16, though some activities are appropriate for all ages.
-Over the last few years we have enjoyed ice skating, numerous baking projects for friends of All Saints, afternoons together at the beach, and bowling.
+Group activities are on hiatus due to the pandemic.
+Over the last few years we have enjoyed ,numerous baking projects for friends of All Saints, afternoons together at the beach, and bowling.
 We also are engaged in Outreach, helping with Project Backpack, and have raised funds for global outreach.
 All are welcome!